cosmos/ethermint/CONTRIBUTING.md

        community of your intentions to begin work.
 Ideally, wait for confirmation that no one has started it.
 However, if you are eager and do not get a prompt response, feel free to dive on in!
     4. Follow standard Github best practices:
-        1. fork the repo
+        1. Fork the repo
-        2. branch from the HEAD of `development`(For core developers working within the cosmos-sdk repo, to ensure a clear ownership of branches, branches must be named with the convention `{moniker}/{issue#}-branch-name`).
+        2. Branch from the HEAD of `development`(For core developers working within the cosmos-sdk repo, to ensure a clear ownership of branches, branches must be named with the convention `{moniker}/{issue#}-branch-name`).
-        3. make commits
+        3. Make commits
-        4. submit a PR to `development`
+        4. Submit a PR to `development`
     5. Be sure to submit the PR in `Draft` mode.
 Submit your PR early, even if it's incomplete as this indicates to the community you're working on something and allows them to provide comments early in the development process.
     6. When the code is complete it can be marked `Ready for Review`.
     7. Be sure to include a relevant change log entry in the `Unreleased` section of `CHANGELOG.md` (see file for log format).
     8. Please make sure to run `make format` before every commit - the easiest way to do this is having your editor run it for you upon saving a file.
-Additionally please ensure that your code is lint compliant by running `make lint` .
+Additionally, please ensure that your code is lint compliant by running `make lint` .
 There are CI tests built into the Ethermint repository and all PR’s will require that these tests pass before they are able to be merged.